ssp21/ssp21-spec/ssp21.md

     * The responder mixes the entire transmitted message into *h*.
         * *set h = HASH(h || message)*

     * The responder calculates the *input_key_material* according to the mode specified by the initiator.
+The responder performs session key derivation using the KDF specified in the *CryptoSpec* sent by the initiator.
         * set (rx_sk, tx_sk) = KDF(h, input_key_material)

 3. The initiator receives the *Reply Handshake Begin* message.